 You and I both know that some parts of working in a nonprofit can’t be measured.
 You can’t put a number on the feeling of feeding families.
 Measuring the joy of helping your community is impossible.
 Making a difference in the world isn’t something you can count.
 But there are some fundraising statistics you should keep an eye on.
 Tracking these 8 fundraising statistics will help you measure the effectiveness of your campaigns, better retain donors, and more.
 We’ll show you what they are, why they matter, and how to put them to work.

 And hey!
-If you’re a Qgiv client on the Grow plan or above, these fundraising statistics are available to you in your organization-level dashboard.
+If you’re a Qgiv client using our Data package, these fundraising statistics are available to you in your organization-level dashboard.
 If you’ve used Qgiv for at least a year (we need a full 12 months of data to give you insights like donor retention, churn, etc.), you have access to these stats right now!
 If you have any questions, send us an email or call us at 888-855-9595.
 If you’re not a Qgiv client, this information is still applicable to your fundraising.
 You can always contact us to learn more about our tools, too!

 Let’s take a look at the stats!

 Let’s start with an easy one: your number of new donors.
 At Qgiv, “new donors” are donors who have given their first gift within the last three months.

 Measuring the number of new donors you recruit during a campaign gives you insight into how successful your communications are.

 One of the best ways to use this statistic to improve your fundraising is by measuring the influx of new donors month over month.
 It also gives you the opportunity to start a new-donor welcome series!
 Identifying new donors, welcoming them to your community, and sharing how their gift will make a difference is an important first step to building good donor retention (more on that later).